CesarFerratBourdon/move_it/README.md

 This is a Coding challenge for Valtech, creating a web app to quote furniture move according to distance, size etc...

 Please visit http://moveit-valtech.herokuapp.com

+and find all the requirements for the challenge in the PDF